ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 -->

 ###### Note: Details provided in this tool are provided best effort and can lag behind product changes - refer to [IBM Cloud Docs](https://cloud.ibm.com/docs/) for complete product details.

+###### Note: This tool is for Classic Infrastructure only and not VPC - refer to [VPC in IBM Cloud Docs](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-getting-started) for VPC details.